NickDJM/accessible-menu/docs/classes/Treeview.md

 ### treeview.addDOMElementType(elementType, base, filter)
 Adds an element to DOM elements within the menu.

+This is an additive function, so existing items in a given `domElement` property will not be touched.

 **Kind**: instance method of [<code>Treeview</code>](#Treeview)
 **Overrides**: [<code>addDOMElementType</code>](#BaseMenu+addDOMElementType)